paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-3-the-future-is-advanced-artefacts.md

 Determined to avoid this at all costs we decided to build naming conventions for each of our artefact types into our service.
 This would be implicit, removing disambiguation and preference from any decisions.

-Our products commonly have both **development** and **production** environments so it was decided that the platform should mirror this and have just two conforming types of repository.
+Our products commonly have both **development** and **production** environments so it was decided that the service should mirror this and have just two conforming types of repository.

 **Development** repositories would be where teams push build artefacts continually via Continuous Integration (CI).
 Then, when the appropriate levels of testing had been passed, the artefacts could be promoted into the corresponding **release** repository.